EPZ2003/ProjetAppMobileCCC/README.md

 # Mobile Devices CCC: Workout Planner Application
-Team H : NGADJOU Jeremy PATUREL EMERIC POLIZZI Enzo
+Team H : NGADJOU Jeremy PATUREL EMERIC POLIZZI Enzo SYED Tashfin
 ## Project Structure

 The project is organized into various packages and files to ensure modularity and maintainability.
 Below is an overview of the structure: